DTOcean/dtocean-app/README.md

 dtocean-app --debug
 ```

-### Manual Install
+### Installing from Source

-Although not supported, it is possible to install the DTOcean packages outside
+Although not supported, it is possible to install the DTOcean packages without
-of the Anaconda development environment.
+use of the Anaconda development environment directly from the source code.

 #### Dependencies

-The full list of dependencies
+The full list of dependencies  (copied from the output of the Anaconda install)
-(copied from the output of the Anaconda install) is:
+is:

 * aneris
 * attrdict